Azure Storage Explorer troubleshooting guide

 - If the authentication window is blank, wait at least one minute before closing the authentication dialog box.

-- Ensure that your proxy and certificate settings are properly configured for both your machine and Storage Explorer.
+- Make sure that your proxy and certificate settings are properly configured for both your machine and Storage Explorer.

-- If you're on Windows and have access to Visual Studio 2019 on the same machine and sign in, try signing in to Visual Studio 2019.
+- If you're running Windows and have access to Visual Studio 2019 on the same machine and to the sign-in credentials, try signing in to Visual Studio 2019.
 After a successful sign-in to Visual Studio 2019, you can open Storage Explorer and see your account in the account panel.

-If none of these methods work open an issue on GitHub.
+If none of these methods work, open an issue in GitHub.

 Missing subscriptions and broken tenants

-If you're unable to retrieve your subscriptions after you successfully sign in, try the following troubleshooting methods:
+If you can't retrieve your subscriptions after you successfully sign in, try the following troubleshooting methods:

 - Verify that your account has access to the subscriptions you expect.
-You can verify your access by signing into portal for the Azure environment you're trying to use.
+You can verify your access by signing in to the portal for the Azure environment you're trying to use.

-- Make sure that you've signed in using the correct Azure environment (Azure, Azure China 21Vianet, Azure Germany, Azure US Government, or Custom Environment).
+- Make sure you've signed in through the correct Azure environment (Azure, Azure China 21Vianet, Azure Germany, Azure US Government, or Custom Environment).

-- If you're behind a proxy, make sure that you've configured the Storage Explorer proxy properly.
+- If you're behind a proxy server, make sure you've configured the Storage Explorer proxy correctly.

-- If there's a "More information" link, look and see what error messages are being reported for the tenants that are failing.
-If you'ren't sure what to do with the error messages you see, then feel free to open an issue on GitHub.
+- If there's a "More information" link, check which error messages are being reported for the tenants that are failing.
+If you aren't sure how to respond to the error messages, feel free to open an issue in GitHub.

-If you're unable to remove an attached account or storage resource through the UI, you can manually delete all attached resources by deleting the following folders:
+If you can't remove an attached account or storage resource through the UI, you can manually delete all attached resources by deleting the following folders:

-Close Storage Explorer before deleting the above folders.
+Close Storage Explorer before you delete these folders.

-If you have ever imported any SSL certificates then backup the contents of the
+If you have ever imported any SSL certificates, back up the contents of the

 certs directory.
 Later, you can use the backup to reimport your SSL certificates.

-First, make sure that the following information you entered are all correct:
+First, make sure that the following information you entered is correct:

 - The proxy URL and port number

-- Username and password if required by the proxy
+- Username and password if the proxy requires them

 Storage Explorer doesn't support proxy auto-config files for configuring proxy settings.